scipy-conference/scipy_proceedings/papers/brendt_wohlberg/brendt_wohlberg.rst

 Removal of Impulse Noise via CSC
 ================================

 We now consider a more detailed and realistic usage example, based on using CSC to remove impulse noise from a color image.
-First we need to import some modules, including ``print_function`` for Python 2/3 compatibility, numpy, and a number of modules from SPORCO:
+First we need to import some modules, including ``print_function`` for Python 2/3 compatibility, NumPy, and a number of modules from SPORCO:

 .. code-block:: python